 The Golden Temple is a must for any visit to Amritsar.
-This beautiful Sikh temple is open to visitors from all religions and is free to enter.
+This beautiful Sikh Temple is open to visitors from all religions and is free to enter.
 Include a visit to the kitchen which provides free food to any who need it.
 Visit at dawn or dusk (times vary depending on the time of year so check with your hotel) to see the holy book being carried into and out of the temple.

-This museum is great for providing some context before a trip to the Wagah border ceremony.
+This museum is great for providing some context before a trip to the Wagah Border Parade.
 It was the world’s first museum dedicated to partition.
 The museum, which is based in the town hall, contains videos, original artefacts donated by refugees, photographs and government documents.

 A historic garden housing a museum, gallery and several memorial structures dedicated to one of the darkest days in British army history.
 On April 13th 1919, British Indian Army soldiers opened fire on unarmed civilians who were celebrating a Sikh festival.
 Without warning, soldiers were ordered to fire on anyone present and to keep firing until their ammunition ran out.